 What is the Process to Receive Benefits?

-Arkansas employees who have been injured in the workplace may be entitled to workers compensation.
-However, before a worker can begin to receive benefits from for a workplace injury there are several steps and procedures that a worker must go through.
-To begin, any worker who has been injured in the workplace must report their injury to their employer and subsequently to the workers’ compensation insurance carrier.
-After the injury has been reported to the employer’s workers’ compensation insurance carrier an injured worker will be required to go to the doctor chose by the employer or their workers’ compensation insurance carrier.
+Arkansas employees who have been injured in the workplace may be entitled to workers’ compensation.
+However, before a worker can begin to receive benefits for a workplace injury, there are several steps and procedures that a worker must go through.
+To begin, any worker who has been injured in the workplace must report their injury to their employer and subsequently to the Workers’ Compensation insurance carrier.
+After the injury has been reported to the employer’s Workers’ Compensation insurance carrier, an injured worker will be required to go to the doctor chose by the employer or their Workers’ Compensation insurance carrier.
 In addition to reporting an injury and then going to the prescribed doctor, workers who have been injured at work will be required to fill out all of the appropriate forms in an accurate and timely manner.

-What Benefits Might I be Eligible to Receive?
+What Benefits Might I Be Eligible to Receive in Benton County?

 Often workers who have been injured while they are at work are concerned with what types of benefits and payments they can receive for their injury.
 Under the Arkansas Workers’ Compensation system there are generally three types of benefits that an injured worker is entitled to receive.